Federal Way (253) 838-6070

 OUR PHILOSOPHY OF CARE

-Chiropractors typically see patients for musculoskeletal problems both acute and chronic.
-Musculoskeletal meaning problems of muscles, ligaments, tendons, disc, nerves or joints.
-Musculoskeletal imbalances are by far the most common, yet poorly understood and managed conditions.
-What we have found after many years of working in professional sports, staying current with research, and clinical practice is that the “key” to managing musculoskeletal pain is by taking a functional along with a traditional structural approach.
+Chiropractors typically see patients for both acute and chronic musculoskeletal problems, meaning concerns involving muscles, ligaments, tendons, disc, nerves, joints, or a combination of multiple tissues.
+Musculoskeletal imbalances are by far the most common causes of dysfunction, yet are poorly understood and often mismanaged conditions.
+After many years of clinical practice, working in professional sports, and staying current with research, we have found that the key to managing musculoskeletal pain is by combining both a traditional and a functional approach to treatment.

-In musculoskeletal medicine, there are two main approaches, structural and functional.
-In the structural approach, the pathology of specific static structures is emphasized; this is the typical orthopedic approach that emphasizes diagnosis based on localized evaluation and special tests ( e.g. x-rays, MRI’s and CT scans, etc).
+In musculoskeletal medicine, there are two main approaches: structural and functional.
+In the structural approach, which is the typical orthopedic approach, the emphasis is placed upon the pathology of a specific structure, often a single location.
+This emphasizes diagnosis based on localized evaluation and special tests ( e.g. x-rays, MRI’s and CT scans, etc).

-While the structural approach is necessary and valuable for managing acute injuries or exacerbations, the functional approach is more valuable for managing chronic musculoskeletal pain and finding out why problems continue to reoccur.
+While the structural approach is necessary and valuable for managing acute injuries or exacerbations, the functional approach is more valuable for managing chronic musculoskeletal pain and determining the root cause and reoccurrence of a complaint.

-A functional assessment generally takes into account structural pathology as this can affect function, however it also includes a full body movement screen that identifies aberrant moment at all the major joints, (e.g. an Overhead Squat Test) isolated joint range of motion, manual muscle testing, and detailed palpation.
-These all take years to develop an eye and feel for what is normal or abnormal in the bodies functional movement.
+A functional assessment generally takes into account structural pathology, as this can affect function.
+However, it also includes a full body movement screen that identifies aberrant moment at all the major joints, (e.g. an Overhead Squat Test) isolated joint range of motion, manual muscle testing, and detailed palpation.
+These all take years (time, effort, and dedication) to develop an eye and feel for what is normal or abnormal in the body’s functional movement.

-A functional approach also considers the regional interdependence of joints, where seemly unrelated areas, distal or proximal to the area of complaint may contribute to or be the source of the problem.
-This takes a bit of detective work and certainly a great deal of additional time to figure this all out, but we think the results are well worth it!
+A functional approach also considers the regional interdependence of joints, where seemingly unrelated areas, distal or proximal to the area of complaint may contribute to or be the source of the problem.
+This takes a bit of detective work and can take additional time, but we think the results are well worth it!

 The Endorsements